ctablex/core/packages/ctablex-table/docs/OVERVIEW.md

 ### Step 4: TableBody

 TableBody also has default children.
-It expands to DataRows:
+It expands to Rows:

 ```tsx
 <DataTable data={products}>